Serendipity ou Algorithme

 Our relation to the world

-This observation of the power of computers over humans is not new.
+Observing the power of computers over humans is not new.

 Serendipity has become bankable